maswang32/latentfouriertransform/README.md

 Every script below assumes `config.py` is in place and the MTG Jamendo preprocessing has been run.
-Checkpoints produced by `train.py` (or the corresponding baseline trainers) are passed in explicitly via CLI flags — we intentionally don't hardcode checkpoint paths.
+Checkpoints produced by `train.py` (or the corresponding baseline trainers) are passed in explicitly via CLI flags;
+we intentionally don't hardcode checkpoint paths.

 ### Conditional generation and blending (main results + ablations)